 Certain supplies are not considered to be incurred by a taxable person in the course of carrying out an economic activity.
 As a result, a taxable person will not be allowed to deduct the input tax relating to such expenses.
 These supplies which are ineligible for input tax deduction are:

-Here, a 'restricted motor vehicle' is any vehicle designed to be used on the road, which is not used exclusively for work purposes or is intended for resale.
+Here, a 'restricted motor vehicle is any vehicle designed to be used on the road, which is not used exclusively for work purposes or is intended for resale.

 Let us take an example to understand this.

 Example: Ali Fahad Apparel, a registered dealer in KSA, organises an annual meet for its employees in a hotel, Golden Tulip, in KSA.
 They incur catering charges of SAR 6,000 for the event, on which VAT @ 5%, i.e. SAR 300 is incurred.
-Here, Ali Fahad Apparel cannot claim input tax deduction on this VAT paid and thus, it becomes a cost for the business.
+Here, Ali Fahad Apparel cannot claim an input tax deduction on this VAT paid and thus, it becomes a cost for the business.

-An important point to note in case of the above supplies which are ineligible for input tax deduction is that if any of these supplies are directly supplied by the taxable person to another person, input tax is allowed to be deducted on these supplies.
+An important point to note in the case of the above supplies which are ineligible for input tax deduction is that if any of these supplies are directly supplied by the taxable person to another person, input tax is allowed to be deducted on these supplies.

-Hence, while input tax deduction is allowed on all supplies which are incurred in the course of an economic activity, registrants should note that it is important to retain documentary evidence to justify the claim of input tax deduction.
-In addition, certain supplies are not considered to be incurred in the course of an economic activity and are hence, not eligible for input tax deduction.
+Hence, while input tax deduction is allowed on all supplies which are incurred in the course of economic activity, registrants should note that it is important to retain documentary evidence to justify the claim of input tax deduction.
+In addition, certain supplies are not considered to be incurred in the course of economic activity and are hence, not eligible for an input tax deduction.
 Awareness of these factors will ensure that registrants can file accurate and complete VAT returns.